-The Ranger class’ Gloom Stalker sub-class combines the best of what this class offers with a bit of flavor from the Rogue class in BG3.
+The Gloom Stalker sub-class of Rangers combines the best of what this class offers with a bit of flavor from the Rogue class.
 This sub-class specializes in ranged attacks and stealth mechanics.
 They also have abilities to change their appearance or turn invisible so that enemies will not notice them.
 To take full advantage of the Gloom Stalker, you must build it properly in Baldur’s Gate 3.

 The Gloom Stalker build is all about taking down enemies in stealth.
 This means you must select the right race, ability points, and skills in character creation.
 This will give you a head start for your build by providing various bonuses.
-Below are some of my recommendations for the best gloom stalker build in Baldur’s Gate 3.
+Below are some of our recommendations for the best Gloom Stalker build in Baldur’s Gate 3.

-Race: The two best race choices for a Ranger Gloom Stalker build are Wood Elf and Drow.
-Choosing Wood Elf, you will get stealth proficiency, which increases your stealth ability; your movement increases, and Darkvision, which increases the visibility in the dark up to 12m.
-Drow is the second best choice because you will get Super Darkvision with an increased range to 24m.
+Race Wood Elf/Drow Choosing Wood Elf, you will get stealth proficiency, which increases your stealth ability; your movement increases, and Darkvision, which increases the visibility in the dark up to 12m.
+Drow is the second-best choice because you will get Super Darkvision with an increased range to 24m.
 You also get the Dancing Light spell that lights up a dark area.

-Ability Point distribution: 10 STR, 17 DEX, 13 CON, 16 WIS, 10 Int, and 10 Charisma.
-These will give you a balanced character that does not suffer from any penalties to their dice rolls.
-You can adjust these, but you need your Dexterity and Wisdom at their maximum.
+Ability Points Distribution STR 10, DEX 17, CON 13, WIS 16, INT 10, CHA 10 These will give you a balanced character that does not suffer from any penalties to their dice rolls.
+You can adjust these, but you need your Dexterity and Wisdom at their maximum as your main ability modifiers.

 Best Background